yoyu777/Poll-Bot/README.md

 - Using Secret Manager to Manage Tokens: https://www.youtube.com/watch?v=wb4RU5rpooQ
 - Hosting a Poll Bot: https://www.youtube.com/watch?v=wUdZKMeLG4w

+## Known issue
+Currently, you need to change the version of secret you want to access in the code (if you are not using version 1).
+This can be improved.
+PR welcome.
+Thanks

 ## How to use Poll Bot
 Create a strawpoll by typing '+strawpoll {title} [Option1] [Option2] [Option 3]', with up to 26 options.